-The Council maintains a number of reserve funds for purposes in line with relevant statute.
-Full details are given in the Movements on Reserves note on pages 32 and 33.
+The Council maintains a number of reserve funds for purposes outwith those classified as provisions.
+Full details are given in the Movements on Reserves note on pages 29 and 30.

 Basis of Funding and Charging for Capital

 The Council's borrowing is managed through its Consolidated Loans Fund (CLF) which makes advances to individual service capital accounts to finance capital expenditure.
 Repayments to the Consolidated Loans Fund are made on an annuity basis.
 The total interest paid by the CLF, including Interest on Revenue Balances (IORB) is charged to the Income & Expenditure Account.